-In recent years Steamboat has seem multi-million dollar improvements to lifts and terrain with the addition of the Sunshine Express Lift, Christie Peak 6-Pack Express and the regrading of the entire base area to offer even more beginner terrain.
+In recent years Steamboat has seen multi-million dollar improvements to lifts and terrain with the addition of the Sunshine Express Lift, Christie Peak 6-Pack Express, and the regrading of the entire base area to offer even more beginner terrain.

 Facts and Figures

 |Summit/Mt.
 Werner Elevation:||10,568 feet/ 3,224 meters|

 |Vertical Drop:||3.,668 feet/ 1,118 meters|